-- 23. A student does not qualify as an eligible student if, in the LA's opinion, the student has shown himself by their conduct to be unfitted to receive support (see regulation 4(3)(f)).
+A student does not qualify as an eligible student if, in SFW's opinion, the student has shown himself by their conduct to be unfitted to receive support (see regulation 4(3)(f)).
 The power may be used at any stage in the process of assessing a student's eligibility for support but once a student has been notified that they are eligible this power may not be used.
-However, an LA may terminate eligibility for similar reasons under paragraph (5) of regulation 6. - 24.
-One example of when a local authority might decide that a student is unfitted to receive support might be where it comes to light that the student has committed a fraud in applying for support; for example if they are discovered to have made applications to and received support from more than one authority, or presented fraudulent information in their applications in order to receive more support than they are entitled to.
-In such cases an LA should consider exercising the power to refuse the application (or terminate eligibility, depending on when the fraud comes to light), on the grounds that the students have shown themselves unfit by their fraudulent conduct to be considered for support.
-LAs may find Student Finance Wales Audit Guidelines for the Administration of Student Finance Payments helpful.
+However, SFW may terminate eligibility for similar reasons under regulation 6(5).

+One example of when SFW might decide that a student is unfitted to receive support might be where it comes to light that the student has committed a fraud in applying for support; for example if they are discovered to have presented fraudulent information in their applications in order to receive more support than they are entitled to.
+In such cases SFW should consider exercising the power to refuse the application (or terminate eligibility, depending on when the fraud comes to light), on the grounds that due to their fraudulent conduct the student has demonstrated they are unfit to be considered for support.
+SFW may find STUDENT FINANCE WALES AUDIT GUIDELINES FOR THE ADMINISTRATION OF STUDENT FINANCE PAYMENTS helpful.
+The relevant guide can be accessed from the following link: